 Do your pupils struggle to reap the benefits of GCSEs?
-Would your school benefit from courses which reward your students’ personal effectiveness and social skills?
-Bedminster Down School in Bristol feels that it did
+Would your school benefit from courses which reward your students' personal effectiveness and social skills?
+Bedminster Down School in Bristol feels that it did.

 Marius Frank, Headteacher, Bedminster Down School, Bristol

-Bedminster Down School responded well to the national strategies and imperatives aimed at raising standards – from assessment for learning (AfL) and behaviours for learning (B4L) to the range of extended practice encouraged through the Excellence in Cities programmes – but headline GCSE results were stubbornly stuck in the mid-20s.
+Bedminster Down School responded well to the national strategies and imperatives aimed at raising standards – from assessment for learning (AfL) and behaviors for learning (B4L) to the range of extended practice encouraged through the Excellence in Cities programs – but headline GCSE results were stubbornly stuck in the mid-20s.
 It was also fair to say that teachers were working far harder than the students!
 We needed a spark to ignite our broadly GCSE-based curriculum.

 We had rejected the dash for GNVQs simply to raise standards, feeling that our pupils would benefit more from as broad and as balanced an education as we could possibly provide (until the majority left formal education at 16 to begin work).
 However, this left us exposed, near the foot of the attainment league tables, with Her Majesty’s Inspectorate (HMI) as frequent visitors.
 We needed to raise standards and achievement quickly.

 Up until that point, we had used the Award Scheme Development and Accreditation Network (ASDAN) in a conventional way within the school curriculum.
-Some of the weakest learners followed the Bronze and Silver programmes as part of a ‘pre-vocational’ option.
+Some of the weakest learners followed the Bronze and Silver programs as part of a ‘pre-vocational’ option.
 We were pleased with the engaging nature of the ASDAN course, and the challenge-based impact of a ‘can-do’ curriculum.
 But, although these awards have built self-esteem, grown self-worth and self-confidence, and helped the students to develop an invaluable skillset for the world of work, they did not show up as points on the league-table scoreboard.

 Why use CoPE?